Epitaph 1997 · LD

 Three things to earn

-Every corridor had to pay one of three rents — puzzle, combat, or atmosphere.
-If a room didn't serve one of those, it was cut or absorbed into the loop.
+Every corridor had to pay one of three rents: puzzle, combat, or atmosphere.
+If a room didn't serve one of those, I cut it or folded it into the loop.

-- Puzzle & exploration — logical navigation and earned clue discovery.
+- Puzzle & exploration for logical navigation and earned clue discovery.

-- Combat support — layouts that complement spell-craft mechanics.
+- Combat support from layouts that complement spell-craft mechanics.

-- Atmospheric tension — environmental storytelling for Taoist exorcism themes.
+- Atmospheric tension built from environmental storytelling for Taoist exorcism themes.

 Design Process